A guide to what we learned about living in Zanzibar.

 But for other non-Swahili cultures that follow this tradition, they do it only for the most important things like festivals.
 For the time of day, they stay in sync with the rest of the world.

 Not the Swahili people.
-In Tanzania, Kenya and Ethiopia (and maybe elsewhere in East Africa), people go by a “daylight clock” that’s 12 hours long but that starts at 6am in the morning.
-In Tanzania and Kenya it’s called “Swahili time”.
-In Ethiopia they call it “Ethiopian time”.
+In Tanzania, Kenya and Ethiopia (and maybe elsewhere in East Africa), people go by a “daylight clock” that’s 12 hours long but that starts at 6 am.
+In Tanzania and Kenya, it’s called “Swahili time”.
+In Ethiopia, they call it “Ethiopian time”.

-- Saa moja asubuhi = (literally) “1 o’clock in the mornign” = (interpreted) 7 AM
+- Saa moja asubuhi = (literally) “1 o’clock in the morning” = (interpreted) 7 AM

 - Saa nane mchana = (literally) “8 o’clock in the afternoon” = (interpreted) 2 PM